rbrunt/PiTunes/README.md

 PiTunes
 =======

-A Headless social music player for the Raspberry Pi
+A Headless social music player for the Raspberry Pi based on the mpd music player daemon